FjRabbi/CodeAlpha_Titanic-Classification/README.md

 # CodeAlpha_Titanic-Classification
 TITANIC CLASSIFICATION
-Make a system which tells whether the personwill be save from sinking.
-What factors weremost likely lead to success-socio-economicstatus, age, gender and more.
+Make a system which tells whether the person will be saved from sinking.
+What factors were most likely to lead to success: socioeconomic status, age, gender and more.